somphouang/norconex-devops-demo/README.md

          * `pvc.yaml` to create kubernetes persistent volume and persistent volume claim that the Norconex Collector crawl job will use on the next recrawl job run.

 4. Simple build using Jenkins
-    * Overview the creation of Jenkins Build Server
+    * Overview of Jenkins Build job pipeline script

 ## Test Locally